Discrete Calculus of Finite Sequences: Integral of a finite sequence

 then we can state a theorem like the second fundamental theorem of the calculus.

-\begin{theorem}[Second Fundamental Theorem of Discrete Calculus of Sequences] Let $S$ be a sequence with $n$ terms, and let $I$ be a sequence, such as, $\oD I$ is equal to $S$.
+\begin{theorem}[Second Fundamental Theorem of Discrete Calculus of Sequences] Let $S$ be a sequence with $n$ terms, and let $I$ be a sequence which derivative $\oD I$ is equal to $S$.
 If $a$ and $b$ are integers greater than $0$ and less than or equal to $n$, then

 \end{theorem} \begin{proof} If $\oD I = S$, then $I=\oD^{-1}S$.
 Hence, from \eqref{eq:defI} we have that $I$ is the result of the integration of $S$.
 Thus, we only have to show that $\oI S\rvert^{b+1}_{a}\equiv \oI S(b+1)-\oI S(a)$ is equal to the definite integral of $S$ from $a$ to $b$.